Pediatric Orthopedic surgeons width="1024" height="188"

 Treatment for an Ankle Avulsion Fracture

 Rest and ice are the primary therapies for an ankle avulsion fracture.
 As the ankle heals, the child should avoid putting any weight on it and take steps to prevent swelling by elevating the ankle and using ice.
 Use an ice pack or ice wrapped in a towel to treat an injury.
 By taking these precautions and applying ice to the wound, parents can stop the bone from suffering more damage.
-To keep the ankle stable, your doctor could apply a cast or boot.
-Until the ankle has recovered, your child will need to wear the boot or cast and may need to use crutches to go around to prevent placing weight on the injured ankle.
-Physical therapy might assist your child in regaining ankle mobility once the fracture has healed.
-A physical therapist will demonstrate to you how to carry out bone-strengthening and range-of-motion-improving exercises.
-Your child could require surgery to correct the alignment and anatomy of the bone if it has been too severely misaligned.
-You can ask your doctor if surgery is required.

 Treatment for a Finger Avulsion Fracture

 When an item, such as a ball, strikes the tip of your finger and causes it to bend downward, your finger may break.
 Doctors use the term “baseball finger” or “mallet finger” to describe this sort of damage.
 The damage may cause the finger’s tendon to peel away from the bone.
 Another sort of injury, known as “jersey finger,” is frequent in sports like football and rugby.
 When a player grabs another player’s jersey, their finger is trapped and pulled, resulting in a “jersey finger.”
 The tendon pulls away from the bone as a result of this motion.
 A finger avulsion fracture requires a slightly more complicated treatment than typical bone fractures.
-In order to prevent further damage to the finger, doctors will stabilize the finger.
-To make sure your child receives the proper care, our doctors specialize in children and specialize in hands.

 For a few weeks, your child will probably need to keep the injured finger straight with a splint while it heals.
 Physical therapy can help restore mobility and functionality in the finger once it has healed.
 In some cases, surgery will be conducted to treat a wounded finger.
 During surgery, a surgeon will place pins in the bone to keep the broken bone fragments together as they heal.
-It could also need sewing a ripped tendon back together, depending on the kind of damage.
+It could also need to sew a ripped tendon back together, depending on the kind of damage.

 Treatment for a Hip Avulsion Fracture